clanktron/CS35L/assign2/notes.md

 $ docker run -it -v $PWD:/mnt/volume gps-line
 ```
 This will open vim and auto-source the gps-line.lua file.
 An easy keymap has been provided so simply hit the `space key` followed by the `i key` to trigger the
 line output from the function.
 The function can also be directly called by typing `:lua gps-line()`.
+This will return the proper line number juxtaposed with the total number of lines in the buffer.

+>As vim does more robust parsing than emacs for what a "line" is, the newline count will always be greater than or equal to the current line (not desired functionality).
+As this could only be achieved in vim through writing lengthy custom code to open the file and parse individual characters I have also included the solution for emacs (exhibits asked of behavior).

 ## Homework: Python scripting